-Looking for something a little less predictable and a little more authentically Austin?
-Check out Hillside.
+Hillside Farmacy is perfect for most situations, and that includes occasions when you are looking for a truly great brunch.
 We love their fried egg sandwich and top-tier mac and cheese, and it’s a pretty perfect place to drink outside as long as it isn’t 100 degrees.

 A local favorite for all Austin vegetable-lovers, Bouldin Creek Cafe’s vegan and vegetarian options are good enough to please even people who wouldn’t typically trust a breakfast without eggs and/or chorizo.

 We love Lucy’s.
-Come for the laid-back vibe, come for the picnic table meal, but most importantly come for the fried chicken.
-Most items are family-style, so bring a group and share everything (like the bucket of fried chicken for 4 that’s only $25).
+Come for the laid-back atmosphere, come for a picnic table meal, but most importantly come for the fried chicken.
+Most items are family-style, so bring a group and share everything (like the bucket of fried chicken for four that’s only $25).

 More hungover than you thought possible, but promised to have brunch with your parents?
 24 Diner is the compromise your morning needs.
 Show up in your pajamas, order yourself the insanely good chicken & waffles, and let Mom and Dad appreciate the slightly more upscale environment.